 We are Europe's largest vertically-integrated dental business and the United Kingdom's number one dental practice chain, with a focus on delivering the best possible patient care, highest clinical standards and a comprehensive choice of treatments through our growing UK dental practice network.
-We operate our business through two divisions: mydentist and Dental Directory.
-We are the leading provider of dental services in the United Kingdom through mydentist, with 546 NHS dentistry contracts across our network of 603 dental practices throughout England, Scotland, Wales and Northern Ireland.
-As at 31 March 2019, mydentist had a market share of approximately 7% in terms of revenue and a market share of approximately 5% in terms of number of practices and held contracts for approximately 14% of all units of dental activity ("UDAs") commissioned by the NHS in England and Wales.
-Our dental practices, operating under the "mydentist" brand, offer a broad range of primary care dental services, including dental examinations, fillings and extractions, as well as more specialised dental services such as cosmetic dentistry and orthodontics.
-We are also a leading provider of private dentistry services in the United Kingdom, which has grown quickly over the last five years.
-We operate in the UK dental market, which benefits from stability in terms of volume and pricing and from systemic trends, including continued government focus on improving access to dental services, favourable demographic trends and an increasing overall spend on dentistry.
-Through Dental Directory, we are a leading supplier of dental and other medical consumables, materials and services (including installation and servicing of specialised dental equipment), selling dental supplies and services to at least 8,000 dental practices, including mydentist's dental practices, with an estimated market share of 25% in the United Kingdom, by revenue.
-In the twelve months ended 31 March 2019, the group recorded revenue of £571.9 million and generated EBITDA before non-underlying items of £58.1 million.
+We operate our business through two divisions: {my}dentist and DD.
+We are the leading provider of dental services in the United Kingdom through {my}dentist, with 548 NHS dentistry contracts across our network of 597 dental practices throughout England, Scotland, Wales and Northern Ireland.
+As at 31 March 2020, {my}dentist had a market share of approximately 6% in terms of revenue and a market share of approximately 5% in terms of number of practices and held contracts for approximately 14% of all units of dental activity ("UDAs") commissioned by the NHS in England and Wales.
+Our dental practices, operating under the "{my}dentist" brand, offer a broad range of primary care dental services, including dental examinations, fillings and extractions, as well as more specialised dental services such as cosmetic dentistry and orthodontics.
+We are also a leading provider of private dentistry services in the United Kingdom, and in particular we offer an affordable private treatment option as "{my}options".
+We operate in the UK dental market, which has historically benefitted from stability in terms of volume and pricing and from systemic trends, including continued government focus on improving access to dental services, favourable demographic trends and an increasing overall spend on dentistry.
+Through DD, we are a leading supplier of dental and other medical consumables, materials and services (including installation and servicing of specialised dental equipment), selling dental supplies and services to at least 8,000 dental practices, including {my}dentist's dental practices, with an estimated market share of 25% in the United Kingdom, by revenue.
+In the twelve months ended 31 March 2020, the group recorded revenue of £600.5 million and generated EBITDA before non-underlying items of £76.2 million.
+Adjusted EBITDA before non-underlying items was £62.1 million.